The Claims Made Clause in Judgment Cass. Civ. No. 8894 of 2020: Reflections and Implications

 Conclusions

-In conclusion, the Supreme Court ruling No. 8894 of 2020 emphasizes the importance of a balanced assessment of contractual clauses in the insurance sector.
-The claims made clause, while not inherently abusive, must be carefully scrutinized to avoid creating a disadvantageous condition for the insured.
+In conclusion, the judgment of the Court of Cassation No. 8894 of 2020 underscores the importance of a balanced assessment of contractual clauses in the insurance sector.
+The claims made clause, while not inherently abusive, must be carefully scrutinized to prevent it from creating a disadvantageous condition for the insured.
 It is essential that the parties involved understand the legal and practical implications of such clauses to ensure adequate protection of their rights.

 Bianucci Law Firm